nbw/japan/content/posts/moving-time.md

 draft: false
 ---

-At the end of march, I'll be moving to Japan with the goal of connecting with my ancestry 🎉.
+At the beginning of April, I'll be moving to Japan with the goal of connecting with my ancestry 🎉.
 It's something that's been in the works for years, but really my whole life.

 I'm really excited and scared to finally say it, but it's time for a new adventure.